joshuaprunier/trite/README.md

 Trite
 =====

 Trite is a client/server written in 100% Go that provides customizable transportation of binary InnoDB table files from XtraBackups.
-Trite stands for <b>TR</b>ansport <b>I</b>nnodb <b>T</b>ables <b>E</b>fficiently and is also a nod to the repetitive manual steps that must be done to copy .ibd files to remote MySQL databases.
+Trite stands for <b>TR</b>ansport <b>I</b>nnodb <b>T</b>ables <b>E</b>fficiently and is a nod to the repetitive manual steps that must be done to copy .ibd files to remote MySQL databases.
 Trite automates that manual process.
 Copying binary files is much quicker than traditional mysqldump restores when a tables size becomes very large.
 It also allows partial database restores not normally possible due to the design of InnoDB file per tablespaces and their relationship with the shared tablespace.

 Trite is a good fit if time is a factor and you need to do the following:
-* Copy very large InnoDB tables
+* Copy very large InnoDB tables between databases
-* Recover just a subset of database tables
+* Recover a subset of tables
-* Refresh a single database instance from multiple source databases
+* Refresh a single database from different source databases
-* Get an additional benefit from those stagnant database backups ;-)
+* Clone a database to shrink the ibdata file size

-The [dependencies](https://github.com/joshuaprunier/trite/edit/master/README.md#dependencies) and [limitations](https://github.com/joshuaprunier/trite/edit/master/README.md#limitations-caveats) are rather extensive so be sure to read them before deciding if trite will work in your environment.
+The [limitations](https://github.com/joshuaprunier/trite/edit/master/README.md#limitations-caveats) are rather extensive so be sure to read them before deciding if trite will work in your environment.

 Dependencies
 ------------
 [Go 1.0](http://golang.org/doc/install) or greater
-[Go MySQL Driver](http://github.com/go-sql-driver/mysql) or equivalent conforming to Go's [database/sql](http://golang.org/pkg/database/sql/) package
-[Go net/html sub-repo](http://godoc.org/code.google.com/p/go.net/html) package is used to parse html pages served by trite in server mode
+[Git](http://git-scm.com/downloads) required for `go get`

 Not required to compile the code but you won't be able to do much without:
 [Percona Server 5.1, 5.5, 5.6](http://www.percona.com/software/percona-server) or [Oracle MySQL 5.6](http://dev.mysql.com/downloads/mysql) or [MariaDB 5.5, 10](https://mariadb.com/resources/downloads)